-Effective 5 August 2019 in accordance with Law no. 06/L-105 "On Corporate Income Tax"., insurance companies are required to pay a corporate income tax at 10 % at their taxable profits.
+Effective 5 August 2019 in accordance with Law no. 06/L-105 "On Corporate Income Tax" insurance companies are required to pay a corporate income tax at 10 % at their taxable profits.
 The tax rate on taxable corporate income is fixed at 10%.

-Current tax is calculated on the basis of the expected taxable profit for the period starting from the effective date of the legislation up to 31 December 2019.
+Current tax is calculated on the basis of the expected taxable profit for the financial year.
 Taxable profit differs from accounting profit either because some income and expenses are never taxable or deductible, or because the time pattern that they are taxable or deductible differs between tax law and their accounting treatment.